 - Apathetic detachment

 When we numb ourselves to avoid feeling pain, we usually do it by using something to assist us in “shutting down” emotionally.
-“Numbing” includes “escapism” and using avoidance-behaviors.
-Numbing ourselves involves distracting with activities like cleaning, reading, social media, binge-watching TV, or immersing ourselves in church, school, eating, drinking, shopping, or community activites.
+“Numbing” includes “escapism” and using avoidance behaviors.
+Numbing ourselves involves distracting with activities like cleaning, reading, social media, binge-watching TV, or immersing ourselves in church, school, eating, drinking, shopping, community activities, or anything else that suffices.

 It’s important to understand that anger is a secondary emotion.
 There’s always a primary emotion felt before the anger is felt, and that first emotion triggers the anger.
 It’s so fleeting that frequently we don’t even notice that first emotion.
 For example, if I suddenly become angry at someone because I feel they’ve disrespected me, more than likely, my anger was triggered by a primary feeling of unimportance.
 The feeling of unimportance is the emotional “trigger.”